wludh/DHbootcamp/README.md

 # DH Bootcamp
 The DH Bootcamp is designed to introduce faculty and staff members to the community of practice that is Digital Humanities.
-This six-session series will fieature discussion, technical training, and opportunity to workshop teaching and research ideas.
+This six-session series will feature discussion, technical training, and opportunity to workshop teaching and research ideas.

 Outcomes:
 - Participants will learn foundational competencies for digital research methods in the